istio/istio.io/content/blog/2018/egress-performance/index.md

     caption="Throughput obtained for the different cases"
     >}}

-As we can see, there is no major impact in having sidecars and the egress gateway between the application and the external MongoDB, but enabling mTLS and then adding the SNI proxy caused a degradation in the throughput of about 10% and 24%, respectively.
+As you can see, there is no major impact in having sidecars and the egress gateway between the application and the external MongoDB, but enabling mutual TLS and then adding the SNI proxy caused a degradation in the throughput of about 10% and 24%, respectively.

 ### Response time